chaovanyi/deeplearning-pytorch/README.md

 ## Start up with ubuntu apt
 First, we have to set up the environment.
 The following is what I used.
 - Operating system: Linux, apt: ubuntu 18.04
-- Graphic card: GTX 1080
+- Graphic card: GTX 1080 (edit: now I use RTX A4500)
 - Nvidia driver: can be the latest
 - CUDA: any version that compatiable with nvidia driver.
-(Recommend >= 10.1) I used 10.2
+(Recommend >= 10.1) I used 10.2 (edit: there are some problem when I used 10.2 with my new gpu.
+Now I used 11.4.4)
 - Cudnn: the latest update that compatible with CUDA 10.2

 ### Install Nividia driver